😅 Here's an easy

-G natural minor scale notes, piano layout & finger position
+G minor scale piano layout & finger position

 Tap or use numbers 1 through 7 to trigger the chords.
 You can also tap to trigger the chord inversions or the 7th chords.
 This tool can be used as a chord progression generator.